juicedata/juicefs-csi-driver/docs/en/administration/troubleshooting-cases.md

 ## Umount error (mount pod hangs) {#umount-error}

 JuiceFS cannot be unmounted when files or directories are still opened.
-If this happens within a Kubernetes cluster, mount pod cannot be deleted and will stuck at Terminating state, meanwhile kubelet will produce the following error:
+If this happens within a Kubernetes cluster, mount pod cannot be deleted and will stuck at Terminating state, the attached cgroup will not be able to deleted as well, causing kubelet to produce the following error:

 ```
 Failed to remove cgroup (will retry)" error="rmdir /sys/fs/cgroup/blkio/kubepods/burstable/podxxx/xxx: device or resource busy